nullmonk/pwnboard/README.md

 Setup slack information in the `config.yml` file and modify the database settings if you are running the Redis DB somewhere else.

+**Update the server IP and port in `config.yml`**

 ## Setup Frameworks
-If you are adding hooks to frameworks such as cobaltstrike or empire, run the install scripts for each client.
+If you are adding hooks to frameworks such as cobaltstrike or empire, run the install scripts for each framework and client.

-`./clients/empire/install`
+The install scripts will be rendered based off of the current configuration by going to `http://localhost/install/empire` or any other suppored framework.

 ## Run
 Run `./pwnboard.py` from the commandline